Leandromaro/Java-Design-Patterns/README.md

  - Facade design pattern should be applied for similar kind of interfaces, its purpose is to provide a single interface rather than multiple interfaces that does the similar kind of jobs.
  - We can use Factory pattern with Facade to provide better interface to client systems.

+## Bridge
+Bridge design pattern is used to decouple the interfaces from implementation and hiding the implementation details from the client programs.

+According to GoF bridge design pattern is:

+> Decouple an abstraction from its implementation so that the two can vary independently

+The implementation of bridge design pattern follows the notion to prefer Composition over inheritance.

+### Where to use
+Bridge design pattern can be used when both abstraction and implementation can have different hierarchies independently and we want to hide the implementation from the client application.

 ## References
 This guide has taken some examples from:
   - [Journaldev](https://www.journaldev.com/1827/java-design-patterns-example-tutorial).
   - [Dzone](https://dzone.com/articles/design-patterns-the-builder-pattern).
   - [Baeldung](https://www.baeldung.com/java-abstract-factory-pattern).